 August 2007 (STS-118)

-Space Shuttle Endeavour's STS-118 mission is the 22nd shuttle flight to the International Space Station.
+Space Shuttle Endeavour's STS-118 mission is the 22nd shuttle flight to the ISS.
 For Canada, it is an exceptional mission as Canadian astronaut Dave Williams performs three spacewalks, setting a Canadian record by spending over 19 hours outside the Space Station.
 Of note, Canadarm is outfitted with its Inspection Boom to survey the exterior of the Shuttle.
 On flight day 3, the Canadarm is used to perform a handover of the S5 truss segment with Canadarm2.
 Another handover is performed on flight day 7, as the Canadarm passes the External Stowage Platform 3 over to Canadarm2.
 Finally, the Canadarm performs another scan of the Shuttle using the Inspection Boom before landing.

 October 2007 (STS-120)